oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

 2. Open the `UserStockTransactionServiceImpl.java` file in any code editor.
 This file is in the `/com/oracle/tmm/stockbroker/service/impl/` package of the `StockBroker` application.

-3. Uncomment the following line of code to import the `com.oracle.microtx.xa.rm.MicroTxUserTransactionService` package.
+3. Uncomment the following lines of code to import the required packages.

     **Sample command**

     ```java
     <copy>
+    import jakarta.transaction.*;
     import com.oracle.microtx.xa.rm.MicroTxUserTransactionService;
     </copy>
     ```